[Lesson Learned] Changing Name Server on Cisco ISE 1.2 Deployment

 ise-packetnotes/admin(config)# ip name-server 10.159.148.236 8.8.8.8 DNS Server was modified.
 If you modified this setting for AD connectivity, you must restart ISE for the change to take effect.
 Do you want to restart ISE now? (yes/no) yes |

 After that, ISE will restart.
 Restart duration depends on the hardware resources allocated for ISE.
-To verify all processes are running well after restarting, we can check with command “show application status ise”.
-During restart process, we can ping the server, but because ISE Application Server is not running, we cannot access the ISE GUI until it is running.
+To verify all processes are running well after restarting, we can check with the command

 1 2 3 4 5 6 7 8 9 |